The workshop will be held October 10-11, 2014, at Northeastern University.

 7:00 Wrap-up celebratory dinner (compliments of the workshop)!

-Jean Bauer is the Digital Humanities Librarian at Brown University.
+Jean Bauer is the Associate Director of the Center for Digital Humanities at Princeton University.
 Through a combination of formal training and curiosity she is an early American historian, database designer, and photographer.
 She is finishing her dissertation “Revolution-Mongers: Launching the U.S. Foreign Service, 1775-1825″ in the Corcoran Department of History at the University of Virginia and is the lead developer of Project Quincy (http://projectquincy.org), an open source software package for tracing historical networks through time and space.
 Project Quincy also runs the digital component of her dissertation, The Early American Foreign Service Database (www.eafsd.org).
 For more information, see her website: www.jeanbauer.com.
 Jean will be the primary instructor about network analysis for this workshop.

 Scott Nesbit (as of fall 2014) is an assistant professor of digital humanities at the University of Georgia.
 He is a historian of the U.S. Civil War, studying the relationship between military strategy and the end of slavery.
 His current research relies on Visualizing Emancipation, an interactive map funded by the National Endowment for the Humanities that allows users to explore important sources for the history of African Americans in the Civil War South.
 He will be doing the workshop’s primary instruction on creating and using digital maps.